LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    | ?- set_logtalk_flag(hook, system).
    ...

-This, however, may not be enough as expansions may be stored in multiple modules.
+This, however, may not be enough, as expansions may be stored in multiple modules.
 A common example is to use a module named ``prolog`` for system expansions and to store the user-defined expansions in ``user``.
 The Logtalk library provides a solution for these scenarios.
 Using the ``hook_flows``